cloudentity/acp-helm-charts/charts/kube-acp-stack/README.md

 _See [helm upgrade](https://helm.sh/docs/helm/helm_upgrade/) for command documentation._

+### From 2.x to 2.13.1

+Default values for charts dependencies now set `fullnameOverride` to standarize database connection URLs.
+Users that want to keep old databases naming should set this values to `null`.

 ### From 2.6.0 to 2.7.3

 Timescaledb helm chart is introduced as a dependency.
 With this, timescaledb gets installed and configured in addition to the existing components and acp is able to make connection with timescaledb with default or custom configuration.